MtnMesh/mtnmesh.github.io/docs/index.md

 ## [MediumFast Migration](/mediumfast)

 !!! warning
-    On October 1, 2025, we ask that all Mountain Mesh members flip their nodes over to the MediumFast modem preset.
+    As of October 1, 2025, Mountain Mesh members flipped their nodes over to the MediumFast modem preset.
 For more information on how to set your nodes connected, see our [MediumFast setup guide](/mediumfast).

 [![MediumFast Flyer](static/mediumfast_flyer.png)](/mediumfast)